-Edinburgh Airport is committed to meeting the requirements of the Equality Act and makes every effort to ensure its communications are accessible to people with special needs, including those with visual, hearing, cognitive and motor impairments.
+We are committed to meeting the requirements of the Equality Act and make every effort to ensure its communications are accessible to people with additional needs, including those with visual, hearing, cognitive and motor impairments.

-However, if as a person with a disability, you encounter difficulties, please don't hesitate to contact us and make us aware of the issue.
+If you are a person with additional needs and encounter any difficulties at the airport, please don't hesitate to contact us and make us aware of the issue.

 Standards compliance and validation

-We have strived to make this website adhere to priority 1 and 2 guidelines of the W3 Web Content Accessibility Guidelines.
+We strive to make our website adhere to priority 1 and 2 guidelines of the W3 Web Content Accessibility Guidelines.